THIS DATE IN HISTORY: Jan. 14

 1922: For the first time in the NHL, brothers on the same team score four goals in the same game.
 Defenseman Sprague Cleghorn and brother Odie Cleghorn each score four goals in the Canadiens' 10-6 win against the visiting Hamilton Tigers.

 1936: The New York Rangers and coach Lester Patrick each reach an NHL milestone in a 2-1 victory against the Montreal Maroons at the Forum.
-The Rangers become the fifth team to reach 200 regular-season wins; Patrick, New York's coach since the inception of the Rangers in 1926, becomes the first coach with 200 wins.
+The Rangers become the fifth team with 200 regular-season wins; Patrick, New York's coach since the inception of the Rangers in 1926, becomes the first coach with 200.

 1943: Left wing Alex Smart becomes the first player to score three goals in his NHL debut.
 Smart also has an assist for a four-point game in Montreal's 5-1 win against Chicago at the Forum.
 Smart plays eight games in his NHL career, finishing with five goals and seven points, before being returned to senior hockey.